Digital Agency Industry Report

 This model works best with clients who have a set budget they’re unable to exceed and need to know project costs beforehand.
 Both parties assume risk with these types of arrangements, as both cost overruns and savings are absorbed by the agencies.
 Fixed-fee models also may limit agency revenue growth as the option to add additional services typically isn’t available until the contract renewal time.

-Pricing services based on the value an agency’s work generates for a client appears to be the goal for most agencies as it aligns the agency’s and client’s goals more than the fixed-fee model and can generate substantial profits for the agency.
+Pricing services based on the value an agency’s work generates for a client is the goal for most agencies as it aligns the agency’s and client’s goals more than the fixed-fee model and can generate substantial profits for the agency.
 Agencies typically experience pushback when selling this model, as value-based prices can be much higher than cost-plus pricing.
 This model is best employed by experienced, proven agencies that can point to successes to help clients understand the return on investment.

 Hourly Rate